|

 Obsessions in OCD are unwanted, intrusive thoughts, images, or urges that cause intense anxiety and often center on feared outcomes.
 Abramowitz & McKay (2009) describe four key features: Recurrent, distressing thoughts, impulses, or images.
 Not simply excessive worries about everyday problems.

-Obsessive-Compulsive Disorder (OCD) - National Institute of Mental ...
+Obsessive-Compulsive Disorder (OCD) - National Institute of ...

 Obsessive-compulsive disorder (OCD) is a disorder marked by uncontrollable and recurring thoughts (obsessions), repetitive and excessive behaviors (compulsions), or both.